Appeared in the North Idaho Business Journal – October 29, 2013

 • Determining what regulatory hoops exist in those international markets, and help the business jump through them.

 Here’s a universal truth from Atchley: “If there’s interest in the U.S., there’s interest elsewhere.”
 With exporting, each market has a pyramid — the top will spend whatever it wants on whatever it wants, with little or no regard to price.
-The bottom of the pyramid, Atchley contends, is comprised of many more people whose only real consideration is price.
+The bottom of the pyramid, Atchley contends, is comprised of many more people whose only real consideration is the price.
 “But when we’re talking about exporting a product, there is a number — a price where everybody can make money.”

 That’s why it’s worth your 20 minutes to huddle with George.

 Are your products missing potential buyers around the world?
-Find out by contacting George Atchley, export coach for the Idaho Small Business Development Center, at email@example.com or (208) 769-3284.
-There is no charge for consultation.
+Find out by contacting George Atchley, export coach for the Idaho Small Business Development Center, at firstname.lastname@example.org or (208) 769-3284.
+There is no charge for a consultation.

 The ISBDC is offering a two-hour class, “Growth through Exporting,” on Nov.
 20 from 11 a.m. to 1 p.m.
 The class will take place at the center, 525 W. Clearwater Loop in Post Falls.
 Cost is $10, which includes lunch.
 Advance registration is required; call (208) 665-5085.